-Much of the feedback gathered from all educational partner groups included the priorities of additional support for unfinished learning gaps and social emotional programs.
-Generally feedback praised the efforts and actions that were in place and requested continued support to connect families to technology and to support students' social emotional needs.
+Much of the feedback gathered from all educational partner groups included the priorities of providing access to enrichment and electives, additional support for student learning, and social-emotional programs.
+Generally, feedback praised the efforts and actions that were in place and requested a continued focus on enhancing student engagement, college readiness, access to technology, and supporting students' social-emotional needs.